brycewray/eleventy_solo/src/posts/2019/12/sorta-strange-ssg-trip.md

 ### October

 So, here we were in October, three and a half months after I'd begun "the dance" with Gatsby Experiment I. Even now, I still was reading voraciously all the docs I could find about Gatsby.
-I even dabbled briefly with the somewhat similar [Next.js](https://nextjs.org) although nothing came of that, except for some interesting stuff which I never put on the Web.
+I even dabbled briefly with the somewhat similar [Next.js](https://nextjs.org) although nothing came of that, except for some interesting stuff which I never put on the web.

 But I was, as I said, angry with myself about where things sat.
 And that led to my first post of what turned out to be an eventful October where "the dance" was concerned.